AndreaBarghigiani/cohort-002-project-markdown-dataset/README.md

 This fork is a work in progress to adapt the project to use markdown files instead of json files that describes emails.

+In order to make it work, you need to:

+- set the `WORKING_KNOWLEDGE_VAULT` environment variable to the path of your markdown vault
+- run `pnpm run dev`

 ## What You'll Build

 During this workshop, you'll add these capabilities to your assistant: